vickyhajong/GitPractice/README.md

 2. Write a script to get input line from the user and count the occurences of each letter in the line.

 # Important
-Clone this repository to you local machine.
-Create a branch with your Name_EMPID format.
+Clone this repository to your local machine.
+Create a branch with your Name_EMPID.
 Add the above scripts into the branched tree and then merge the branch into the main thread.